automl/SMAC3/README.md

     * [BOHB4HPO_mlp.py](examples/BOHB4HPO_mlp.py) - BOHB
     * [BOHB4HPO_sgd_instances.py](examples/BOHB4HPO_sgd_instances.py) - BOHB across instances

+An overview of all examples can be seen in our [documentation](https://automl.github.io/SMAC3/master/examples/index.html).

 # Contact

 SMAC3 is developed by the [AutoML Group of the University of Freiburg](http://www.automl.org/).